chef-boneyard/dmg/README.md

 * `source` - remote URL for the dmg to download if specified.
 Default is nil.
 * `destination` - directory to copy the .app into.
 Default is /Applications.
 * `checksum` - sha256 checksum of the dmg to download.
 Default is nil.
-* `type` - type of package, "app" or "mpkg".
+* `type` - type of package, "app", "pkg" or "mpkg".
 Default is "app".
-When using "mpkg", the destination must be /Applications.
+When using "pkg" or "mpkg", the destination must be /Applications.
 * `volumes_dir` - Directory under /Volumes where the dmg is mounted.
 Not all dmgs are mounted into a /Volumes location matching the name of the dmg.
 If not specified, this will use the name attribute.
+* `package_id` - Package id registered with pkgutil when a pkg or mpkg is installed
 * `dmg_name` - Specify the name of the dmg if it is not the same as `app`, or if the name has spaces.

 Usage Examples